PaddlePaddle/models/PaddleAudio/examples/dcase2021_task1b/README.md

 # DCASE challenge 2021 task1b, Audio-visual scene classification
 In this example, we give a much <b>stronger</b> baseline for the [task-1b of DCASE challenge](http://dcase.community/challenge2021/task-acoustic-scene-classification#subtask-b).

 ## Introduction
 The task of audio-visual scene classification is to combine audio stream and video stream in order to do scene classification.
 Different from sound event classification, scene classification is more complex as different combination of sound events can occur in the same scene.
 Therefore, scene classification is more prune to over-fitting.
 In this example, we utilize our pre-trained resent50 in the [audioset training example](../audioset_training) for audio-only classification.
-For video-only track, we use recent advance in contrastive language-image pre-training, aka CLIP\[5\] to do zero-shot/linear-probe image scene classification, obtained 0.772 and 0.88  overall classification accuracy respectively. .
+For video-only track, we use recent advance in contrastive language-image pre-training, aka CLIP\[5\] to do zero-shot/linear-probe image scene classification, obtained 0.772 and 0.88  overall classification accuracy respectively.

 Finally, we combined both audio and visual stream in later-fusion manner and obtained 0.925 overall accuracy, which largely over-takes the performance in the [ICASSP paper](https://github.com/shanwangshan/TAU-urban-audio-visual-scenes)\[1\].

 ## Demo structure
-- model.py: the modified resent models, support both audio-visual and audio-only tasks
+- [model.py](model.py): the modified resent models, support both audio-visual and audio-only tasks
-- train.py: for training the model
+- [train.py](train.py): for training the model
-- evaluate.py: for evaluation for audio-visual and audio-only
-- dataset.py: read mel features from h5
+- [dataset.py](dataset.py): read mel features from h5
-- utils.py: some utility functions, e.g., mixup
+- [utils.py](utils.py): some utility functions, e.g., mixup
+- [evaluate.py](evaluate.py): for evaluation for audio-visual and audio-only
-- video_only_lp.py: linear-probe using clip for video-only task
+- [evaluate_visual_lp.py](evaluate_visual_lp.py): linear-probe using clip for video-only task
-- zs_evaluate.py: zero-shot evaluation using clip for video-only task
+- [evaluate_visual_zs.py](evaluate_visual_zs.py): zero-shot evaluation using clip for video-only task
-- wav2mel.py: convert wav to mel and store in h5, for faster training
-- asserts/: all the necessary files/data/config
+- [assets](assets): all the necessary files/data/config

 ## Dataset
 Data was recorded in the following 10 scenes:
 - Airport - airport
 - Indoor shopping mall - shopping_mall